Develop a low carbon supply chain | Build your business' reputation

 Scope 1 - A company's direct emissions of greenhouse gases, i.e. processes that are under their control, like fleet and operational fuel combustion, and gas boiler emissions.

-Scope 2 - A company's indirect emissions from the generation of purchased energy, electricity and gas - this is why switching to renewable energy providers is such a simple way of supporting the decarbonisation of energy.
+Scope 2 - A company's indirect emissions from the generation of purchased energy - this is why switching to renewable energy providers is such a simple way of supporting the decarbonisation of energy.

 Scope 3 - A company's indirect emissions based on activities that are not within their control, i.e. waste processes, water, travel and procurement.